-Personalized learning is an educational framework that customizes the student experience to meet their unique needs.
-It strategically adjusts learning pace, curriculum, and instructional methods to truly optimize outcomes based on each student’s distinct learning preferences and individual style.
+- Personalized learning is an educational framework that customizes the student experience to meet their unique needs.

-The digital revolution transformed personalized learning by providing tools to manage individual learning at scale.
-With computers and the internet, tracking progress and delivering customized content became efficient, making personalized learning accessible across schools and systems.
+Personalization of learning was revolutionized by the digital revolution and enabled tools and resources to manage individual learning at scale.
+The use of computers and the Internet enabled tracking of progress and the delivery of personalized content to become efficient, thus making personalized learning available in schools and across systems.

 5 Key Components and Strategy of Personalized Learning